WEB HOSTING EXPLAINED FOR SMART PEOPLE

 Web hosting is an essential part (and expense) of running a website – you basically can’t have a website without a web host.
 The goal of this page is to help you in your purchase decision as well as educating you on the various terms, what they mean and what kind of web hosting you need.

-There are numerous hosts we like for different reasons.
+There are 3 hosts we like for different reasons.

-SITEGROUND: The Host We use (recommended by WordPress)
+SITEGROUND: The Host We use (also one of only 3 hosts recommended by WordPress)

 The host this website uses.
 They provide unique in-house WordPress speed and security solutions to make your site as fast and secure as possible.
 They also offer automatic upgrades, built-in WP caching, and a CDN.
 They are lastly one of the few companies offering location specific hosting with 3 data centers in USA, Europe, and Asia.